Andrew-S-Rosen/cbe504/main.typ

 ==== Mars--van Krevelen Mechanism

 In some cases, the catalytic adsorption sites can be part of the catalytic cycle itself, such as the formation of a high-energy defect site or vacancy in the lattice that is reversibly formed and consumed during the course of the reaction.
-This is known as a Mars--van Krevlen cycle.
+This is known as a Mars--van Krevelen cycle.
-There are several references that can be read to learn more about the derivation of the rate in a Mars--van Krevlen mechanism.
+There are several references that can be read to learn more about the derivation of the rate in a Mars--van Krevelen mechanism.
 We refrain from doing so here simply as a matter of brevity and, in part, because it has been shown that the original derivation has numerous logical inconsistencies that are difficult to justify.
 #footnote[M.A.
 Vannice, "An analysis of the Mars–van Krevelen rate expression", _Catal.
 Today_, 123, 18--22 (2007).]